-In those economic sectors where direct electrification is not possible, climate-neutral molecules will play an important role in the future.
-Here, too, more diversification is conceivable, because climate-neutral hydrogen and its derivatives can be produced and transported in various ways using different processes and therefore in many places around the world.
+In those economic sectors where direct electrification is not possible, climate-neutral molecules will play an important role in the future.258 Here, too, more diversification is conceivable, because climate-neutral hydrogen and its derivatives can be produced and transported in various ways using different processes and therefore in many places around the world.
 This creates flexibility and opens scope for action but requires international cooperation.

 The geospatial impact of phasing in "green" electrons and molecules is regional.
 The trade and import relations will contract: Electrons will be mostly transported and traded within the EU's synchronized grids.
-Offshore wind parks in neighboring regions such as the North, the Baltic, the Black Sea, and the Mediterranean will be connected to the EU via electricity corridors.
-The new energy world will be composed of "electric grid communities" that are connected to the sweet spot of renewable energies creating a hub and spoke system around new economic and industrial centers.
-Former peripheries such as North Africa, the Black Sea, and the Mediterranean will become "connectivity spaces," where old and new industrial centers compete over the access to and transport vectors of green electrons and molecules.
+Offshore wind parks in neighboring regions such as the North, the Baltic, the Black Sea, and the Mediterranean will be connected to the EU via electricity corridors.259 The new energy world will be composed of "electric grid communities" that are connected to sweet spot of renewables energies creating a hub and spoke system around new economic and industrial centers.
+Former peripheries such as North Africa, the Black Sea, and the Mediterranean will become "connec-